xiongjiechen/Dental-data-logs/README.md

 - **1-RAW-DATA**
   - Contains all the dental X-rays.
 - **2-COMBINED DATASETS**
   - Contains filtered dental X-rays, with overexposed and non-radiograph images removed.
-Some files in this subfoler also contains annotations.
+Some files in this subfolder also contains annotations.
 - **3-LABELS**
   - Contains annotations collected from different sources, including dental experts, and Zoonivers public users.
 - **4-PROCESSED-TO-USE-DATASETS**